igorcasmarques/igorcasmarques.github.io/my-story/5-marriage.md

 The census required us to determine how people were related to the head of household.
 The question we had to ask about each person was something like,

-*"Cuál es su relación con el jefe de hogar?"*
+*Cuál es su relación con el jefe de hogar?*

-Which means,
+which means,

-*"How are you and the head of household related?*
+*How is this person and the head of household related?*

 Possible answers included: self, spouse, child, parent, etc. However, because *relación* can mean "relationship" in addition to "relation" (as in degree of kinship), what some people heard was,

-*"What is your relationship with the head of household like?*
+*What is this person's relationship with the head of household like?*

-Then they'd start going off about their marital problems and parenting challenges, which people somehow thought the census would like to record.
+Then they'd start going off about their marital problems or parenting challenges, which people somehow thought the census would like to record.

 ## Can I go now?

 After the census ended,[^4] I felt empty.
-I could only watch so much *The Office* (US) and play so much *Batman: Arkham City* on my PlayStation before I felt an itch to resume "my life" in Orem, as selfish as that was.
+I could only watch so much *The Office* (US) and play so much *Batman: Arkham City* on my PlayStation 3 before I felt a strong urge to resume "my life" in Orem, as selfish as that was.

 [^1]: Some of my cousins were able to speedrun this process by marrying US citizens.
-[^2]: I knew that composers-slash-producers who worked for mass media didn't need a terminal degree, but I didn't want go into that.
+[^2]: I knew that composers-slash-producers who worked for mass media didn't need a terminal degree, but I didn't want to go into that.
 Even though I had gotten into music composition because I wanted to write [music for video games](/my-story/1-from-curitiba-to-provo.md#video-game-music), my time at BYU convinced me that a career in academia would give me the most freedom to pursue my crazy ideas.
 [^3]: Getting engaged in Chile was similar enough.
 [^4]: The 2012 census in Chile was [controversial and likely fraudulent](https://es.wikipedia.org/wiki/Censo_chileno_de_2012#Controversias), and had to be re-taken five years later.
 I have zero regrets about how I performed my duties, but apparently there were systemic issues with the whole process.